gorenje/millieons.org/r/Arturia Support.md

 04.08.2022:

-Registered controller using a alternate name to the one I purchased the controller with.
+Registered controller using a artistic pseudonym as name.
 It is a habit of mine to have an artist pseudonym and a birth certificate name.

 11.10.2022: